Key Points

 Diagnosing food allergies is challenging in dogs and cats.
 Your veterinarian will use a combination of information from you (a history), physical examination, and laboratory testing to rule out other causes, such as skin infections.

-There is no definite laboratory test that will give the answers you are looking for.
-The only way to diagnose a food allergy is with an 8-10 week food elimination trial.
+There is no definite laboratory test for food allergies in pets.
+The only way to diagnose a food allergy with certainty is with an 8- to 10-week food elimination trial.

 In some cases, additional vet-prescribed medication might be needed.
 These include: